GabrielEdogawa/gabrieledogawa.github.io/_projects/2_project.md

 #### Does the problem have a hard time finding incumbents?

 This is arguably the most common issue we would face when solving large-scale UC problems.
 [Incumbent](https://www.ibm.com/docs/en/cofz/12.9.0?topic=optimizer-when-integer-solution-is-found-incumbent) is the best feasible solution found so far that could satisfy all constraints in the model.
 So when the solver takes minutes or even hours finding the next improved incumbent, it means that the model is extremely near-infeasible or the constraint space is too smooth.
 Then, there are two potential ways to speed up the searching if you don't want to change (simplify) your model.

+- Set the solver option <b>MIP Emphasis</b> to <u>Emphasize Feasibility over Optimality</u>: `cpx.parameters.emphasis.mip.set(1)`.
+Doing so commands the solver to use more aggressive branching strategies to find feasible solutions as soon as possible.
+- Set the solver option <b>Variable Selection</b> to <u>Emphasize Feasibility over Optimality</u>: `cplex.parameters.mip.strategy.variableselect(3)`.
+This setting causes variable selection based on partially solving a number of subproblems with tentative branches to see which branch is most promising.
+This is often effective on large, difficult problems.

+#### Does the problem have a hard time finding incumbents?